 Dogs should never be left in a car on a hot day - even in the shade or with windows open.
 If you are taking the dog on a car journey try to avoid traveling during the hottest part of the day.
 Ensure the dog is not in direct sunlight, and take plenty of water.
 On long trips, stop frequently, they should be drinking little and often, not gulping large quantities.
 Never allow your dog to hang their head out of the window when driving.

-Dogs shouldn't be walked during the hottest part of the day, morning and evening are preferable.
+Dogs shouldn't be walked during the hottest part of the day, morning is preferable, as it will be cooler than any other time of day, but evening is still better than during the day.
 Try to find shady areas to walk your dogs, avoiding hot pavements which may burn their paws, and carry water.
 Dogs benefit most from little and often, so lots of pit stops and do not walk as far as on cooler days.
 Try to avoid using water bowls left out for dogs in parks, because this can unfortunately spread disease.

 During the day at home, most double glazing can be locked in the "ajar" position to allow for fresh air and to catch any breeze, but still be secure (and won't void your insurance!) or try moving the dogs to another area if necessary.
 A plastic bottle of tap water can be frozen, wrapped in a tea towel and left for your dog to lie against if they wish to - this tip can also be used for rabbits and other pets.